hexagontruth/hexular/README.md

         Board.instance.addHook('timer', 5000, () => Board.config.setColor(3, '#33cccc'));

 Timer hooks will be rerun at their appropriate time index after every stop/start event, but changes they make to e.g. the configuration object will persist until explicitly reset.

-At the moment they are the only hook type implemented.
+Other hooks include `incrementStep`, `playStep`, and `step`.

 ## More information